Boo555/set09623/assessment/README.md

 ### Final Submission (20% of CW mark)

-#### SUBMISSION DEADLINE: Midnight Sunday of Week 15

-The final deliverable will be pulled automatically from your GitHub.
+You should submit a clone of your final repository to Moodle along with a link to the GitHub repository.
 The final submission will be assessed based on the following criteria:

 - Metrics from GitHub.
 Also used to assess individual contribution.
 - Code quality including comments.